robfatland/mocean/README.md

 a *non-miniconda* location?

-Next: Using the `conda` package manager command we create an environment that includes the `uwsgi` gateway interface and the bottle web framework:
+- Use the `conda` package manager command we create an environment that includes the `uwsgi` gateway interface and the bottle web framework:

 ```
 conda create -n mocean-env --yes bottle uwsgi